Tag Archives: local seo techniques

 5. Enhance your listings and landing pages with coupons.
 Give your potential customers an incentive to try out your business rather than your competitors’.

-Google piracy updateGoogle recently updated its search algorithm to take into consideration the number of valid copyright removal notices it receives for any given site.
+google piracy updateGoogle recently updated its search algorithm to take into consideration the number of valid copyright removal notices it receives for any given site.
 Websites with high numbers of removal notices may appear lower in Google results, according to a post by Amit Singhal, Google’s Vice President of Engineering, in the Official Google Blog.
 The update is meant to help users find legitimate, quality content when searching on Google rather than pirated, copyright violations.

 This algorithm change follows heavy criticism Google has been receiving from the entertainment industry about copyright infringement.